DISTRHO/Ildaeil/README.md

 - LV2
 - JSFX

+With a few extra formats through the "Load from file..." action:

+- CLAP plugins
+- VST2 plugins
+- Audio files (through internal audio file player, synced to transport)
+- MIDI files (through internal MIDI file player, synced to transport)
+- SFZ files (through internal SFZero)

 ## Goals

 Later on, in theory, it should be able to load the following plugin formats:

 - LADSPA
 - DSSI
-- VST2
 - VST3
 - AU (macOS only)

 Eventually the following files could be loaded too:

 - SF2/3 files (through internal FluidSynth)
-- SFZ files (through internal SFZero)

 ## Screenshots